Nov 17, 2022

 net stop dnscache

-Once done, wait for the following output to be shown:
+- Once done, wait for the following output to appear:

 net start dnscache

-Here’s how to check the hosts file on macOS.
+Here’s how to check the hosts file on Windows:

 sudo nano /private/etc/hosts